 - Provide a open office space that could be prepaid and rented on a per use basis in the heart of Kathmandu and other urban centers.
 A great place for start up entrepreneurs to meet others.
 ‘Co-office’ or brainstorming space or ……

-- Come together and operate a “non stop Bus/micro service/ tempo” service that guaranteed timely service, pick and drop for a premium price ( but not as shocking or surprising as those taxis in Kathmandu right now)
+- Come together and run a “non stop Bus/micro service/ tempo” service that guaranteed timely service, pick and drop for a premium price ( but not as shocking or surprising as those taxis in Kathmandu now)

 - Open a public transportation service that only travels in the evenings and “is reliable and on time”. (if you are thinking lack of security, maybe the vehicle has its own security guard :>))